shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 ## 3.5 The applied, thought, propositional sign, is the thought.

-# 4 The thought is the significant proposition.
+# 4 The thought is the significant proposition. {.unnumbered}

 ## 4.0 (empty)